 Mary is a Chartered Accountant and holds a B.A. in Economics from the University of Toronto and a MBA from the Rotman School of Management at the University of Toronto.

 Nathalie joined Capital One Bank in 2014.
-In that role, she is responsible for the overall delivery of legal services to the Canadian activities of the bank in addition to having responsibility for government relations.
+In that role, she was responsible for the overall delivery of legal services to the Canadian activities of the bank in addition to having responsibility for government relations.
 Prior to that she was General Counsel and Corporate Secretary for the Canadian Bankers Association (CBA).
 As part of the executive team, she acted as the lead legal advisor for the CBA and was responsible for coordinating the delivery of legal services for the Association.
 Ms. Clark also supervised the management of the Fraud & Security Division and the CBA's Quebec Office and was responsible for the management of the CBA's Consumer Affairs Policy team.

-She is a Director on the Boards of The Boys and Girls Clubs of Canada and of Women in Capital Markets.
+She is a Director on the Boards of The Boys and Girls Clubs of Canada and Women in Capital Markets.